gatewaycash/gateway/modules/docs/docs/paybutton.html.md

 Merchants, app developers and service providers across numerous industries have differing needs.
 From the Apple Watch to Samsung's newest 8K TV, from online retail to micropayments to vending machines, our goal is to make PayButton the solution for everyone.
-That means providing near-endless cuustomizability through a simple interface at the clock of a button (no pun intended).
+That means providing near-endless customizability through a simple interface at the click of a button (no pun intended).

 ## Simplicity